 October – December 36%

-If you want to contact me to discuss your situation in confidence, then please email me, Nicola Draper, at firstname.lastname@example.org.
+If you want to contact us to discuss your situation in confidence, then please email me, Nicola Draper, at firstname.lastname@example.org.
 I look forward to being of assistance.